Why is my iPad not turning on?

 1. Force restart your iPad

 Software crash is the most common problem that happens to many users after update of their iPad or iPhone.
-In such cases performing a forced restart should help to fix the iPad won’t turn on issue.
+In such cases performing a forced restart should help to fix the problem of iPad won’t turn on or charge.
 To do this follow the steps below:

 For iPads with Home button,